 one God, for ever and ever.
 Amen.

-• Luke 9, 7-8: Who is Jesus?
+• Luke 9:7-8: Who is Jesus?
 The text begins with the exposition of the opinion of the people and of Herod on Jesus.
 Some associated Jesus to John the Baptist and to Elijah.
-Others identified him with a Prophet, that is, with a person who speaks in the name of God, who has the courage to denounce injustices of those in power and who knows how to give hope to the little ones.
-He is the Prophet announced in the Old Testament like a new Moses (Dt 18, 15).
-These are the same opinions that Jesus received from the disciples when he asked them: “Who do people say I am?”
-(Lk 9, 18).
-Persons tried to understand Jesus starting from things that they knew, thought and expected.
-They tried to set him against the background of the familiar criteria of the Old Testament with its prophecies and hopes, and of the Tradition of the Ancients with their laws.
-But these were insufficient criteria; Jesus could not enter into them, he was much bigger!
+Others identified Him with a Prophet, that is, with a person who speaks in the name of God, who has the courage to denounce injustices of those in power and who knows how to give hope to the little ones.
+He is the Prophet announced in the Old Testament like a new Moses (Dt 18:15).
+These are the same opinions that Jesus received from the disciples when He asked them: “Who do people say I am?”
+(Lk 9:18).
+People tried to understand Jesus starting from things that they knew, thought and expected.
+They tried to set Him against the background of the familiar criteria of the Old Testament with its prophecies and hopes, and of the tradition of the ancients with their laws.
+But these were insufficient criteria; Jesus could not enter into them, He was much bigger!

-• Luke 9, 9: Herod wants to see Jesus.
+• Luke 9:9: Herod wants to see Jesus.
 But Herod said: “John, I beheaded him; so who is this of whom I hear such things?”
 “And he was anxious to see him”.
 Herod, a superstitious man without scruples, recognizes that he was the murderer of John the Baptist.
 Now, he wants to see Jesus.
 Luke suggests thus that the threats begin to appear on the horizon of the preaching of Jesus.
 Herod had no fear to kill John.
 He will not be afraid to kill Jesus.
-On the other side, Jesus does no fear Herod.
-When they tell him that Herod wanted to take him to kill him, he sent someone to tell him: “You may go and give that fox this message: Look, today and tomorrow I drive out devils and heal, and on the third day I attain my end.”
-(Lk 13, 32).
+On the other hand, Jesus does not fear Herod.
+When they tell Him that Herod wanted to take Him to kill Him, He sent someone to tell him: “You may go and give that fox this message: Look, today and tomorrow I drive out devils and heal, and on the third day I attain My end.”
+(Lk 13:32).
 Herod has no power over Jesus.
-When at the hour of the passion, Pilate sends Jesus to be judged by Herod, Jesus does not respond anything (Lk 23, 9).
+When at the hour of the passion, Pilate sends Jesus to be judged by Herod, Jesus does not respond anything (Lk 23:9).
 Herod does not deserve a response.

-When Jesus was about four years old, King Herod, the one who killed the new-born babies of Bethlehem died (Mt 2, 16).
-His territory was divided among his sons, Archelaus, would govern Judea.
+When Jesus was about four years old, King Herod, the one who killed the new-born babies of Bethlehem died (Mt 2:16).
+His territory was divided among his sons.
+Archelaus would govern Judea.
 He was less intelligent than his father, but more violent.
 When he assumed the power, approximately 3000 persons were massacred on the square of the Temple!
-The Gospel of Matthew says that Mary and Joseph, when they learnt that Archelaus had taken over the government of Galilee, were afraid and returned on the road and went to Nazareth, in Galilee, which was governed by another son of Herod, called Herod Antipas (Lk 3, 1).
+The Gospel of Matthew says that Mary and Joseph, when they learned that Archelaus had taken over the government of Galilee, were afraid and returned on the road and went to Nazareth, in Galilee, which was governed by another son of Herod, called Herod Antipas (Lk 3:1).
 This Antipas governed over 40 years.
 During the thirty-three years of Jesus there was no change of government in Galilee.